Inspirateur/DiscordWordCloud/README.md

   - use `python -m pip install -r requirements.txt` at the root of the project
   - consult this guide if you need help with pip https://packaging.python.org/tutorials/installing-packages/
 - add a `token.txt` file at the root of the project
-- go to https://discordapp.com/developers/applications/ create your app, add a User Bot to it and paste its Token in `token.txt`
+- go to https://discordapp.com/developers/applications/ create your app
+  - add a User Bot to it and paste its Token in `token.txt`
-- you will also need to enable `SERVER MEMBERS INTENT` in the bot tab
+  - enable `SERVER MEMBERS INTENT` in the bot tab
-- invite the bot on your Discord Server https://discordpy.readthedocs.io/en/latest/discord.html#inviting-your-bot
+  - invite the bot with `https://discord.com/api/oauth2/authorize?client_id=CLIENT_ID&permissions=0&scope=bot` replace `CLIENT_ID` with the Client ID of your app
 - run `main.py` with Python 3.9

 And it should run !